Winnie Wong

 Bio:

-I teach undergraduate courses on visual culture, visual rhetoric, and interpretation, including classes on the Theory of the Copy, Rhetoric of the Image, Archives and Bureaucracies, and Poetry and Speculative Fiction.
-I teach graduate seminars that investigate the methodological intersections of Art and Ethnography, Art and Law, Theory and Practice, History of Art and History of Science.
-I especially welcome graduate students who want to work with me on the art, visual culture, and urbanism of Hong Kong, Shenzhen, Guangzhou, the many Chinese diasporas, the post-socialist international, or other contexts of overlapping imperialisms.
+At Berkeley, Winnie frequently teaches Theory of the Copy (RHETOR 136), Rhetoric of the Image (RHETOR 137), and Interpretation (RHETOR 20).
+She welcomes undergrads to apply to work on her research projects as Undergraduate Research Apprentices.
+She teaches graduate seminars (RHETOR 250) that explore the methodological intersections of art and ethnography, art and law, history of art and history of science, or archival history and speculative fiction.
+She welcomes PhD students who want to work with her at these methodological intersections, or, on the art, visual culture, and urbanism of Hong Kong, Shenzhen, Guangzhou, the many Chinese diasporas, the post-socialist international, or other contexts of overlapping imperialisms.

 Education: PhD (History, Theory, and Criticism), MIT